gelndjj/Grep_PDF/README.md

 ### HOW IT WORKS
 1. Open a folder containing PDF files by clicking on Open a folder.
 2. Below the Open button,in the white field,type in the word you look for and type Enter or click on Go ahead.
-3. The result will be displayed on the right window if the word is found inside the PDF files.
-If not, the right window will remain white.
+3. The result will be displayed on the right window if the word is found.
+If not, the right window will remain blank.

 * The result will display in which PDF file the word has been found and how many times it appears.